Questions about the hospitality and tourism sector answered

 With nearly 4,000 job openings in the tourism industry including roles in sustainability and urban wellness, Singapore’s hospitality and tourism sector is priming itself to come back stronger than ever.

-Jobseekers or mid-career switchers who are keen on joining the hospitality and tourism sector can get support and On-the-Job Training by signing up for the following Career Conversion Programme for Tourism Professionals by Workforce Singapore:
+Jobseekers or mid-career switchers who are keen on joining the hospitality and tourism services sector as a hospitality and tourism worker can get support and On-the-Job Training by signing up for the following Career Conversion Programmes by Workforce Singapore:

 Art of Service: These Singaporeans Found a Rewarding Career in the Hospitality and Tourism Sector